- Free Initial Consultation

 SHORT SALES ON REAL PROPERTY

-If you believe a short sale can be completed and is to your benefit, we will need to have you or your agent provide a copy of the purchase and sale agreement and written agreements from all secured creditors showing that all of the secured creditors have accepted the terms of the short sale.
-Once we have the purchase and sale agreement and written verification that all secured creditors have accepted the terms of the agreement, we can begin the process to get the order to allow the short sale from the Bankruptcy Court.
+If you believe a short sale on real estate can be completed and will be to your benefit, we will need to have you or your agent work with us to get the Court’s approval of the short sale.
+All secured creditors will need to accept the terms of the short sale.
+The process to get the Court’s approval for the short sale is not a normal part of a Chapter 7 or Chapter 13 bankruptcy.
 Attorney fees for this extra service are negotiated on a case by case basis.

 If you are considering a short sale in order to avoid having a foreclosure sale in your credit history, you may be able to arrange a voluntary surrender and a deed in lieu of foreclosure that will allow the mortgage holder to work with the Trustee and other interested parties to complete the sale without running up unnecessary legal expense for you.